The Struts: Everybody Wants (2014–2017)

 The Struts relocated to Los Angeles in early 2015.
 Their first television appearance in America was on Jimmy Kimmel Live! in August 2015, and in September they were named "Band on the Verge" by USA Today.
 In December 2015 they performed on Late Night with Seth Meyers.

 In January 2016, it was announced that the Struts would release a reissue of Everybody Wants on 4 March on Freesolo/Interscope Records/Universal Music Canada with five songs not included on the original UK release.

-On 9 August 2016, they opened for the band Guns N' Roses for their "Not in This Lifetime" tour at AT&T Park in San Francisco, where they debuted their new single "Put Your Hands Up".
+On 9 August 2016, they opened for the band Guns N' Roses for their "Not in This Lifetime" tour at Oracle Park in San Francisco, where they debuted their new single "Put Your Hands Up".

 On 3 March 2017, the band released Live And Unplugged, a 5-song acoustic EP that includes a cover of "Hotline Bling".

-In July 2017, they opened for the band the Who in Quebec City, playing for over 80 000 people.
+In July 2017, they opened for the band The Who in Quebec City, playing for over 80 000 people.

 On 23 September 2017, the Struts opened for the Rolling Stones during the #nofilter tour in Lucca, Italy.

 On 12 October 2017, the Struts opened for the Foo Fighters at the Washington DC opening of The Anthem as part of the North American leg of the Foo Fighters' Concrete and Gold Tour.

 Young & Dangerous, Touring with Foo Fighters and Body Talks Tour (2018–2019)

-In June 2018, the band announced that they finished recording their second album, and it was in the final mixing stages.
+In June 2018, the band announced it had finished recording its second album, which was in the final mixing stages.
 Luke Spiller said, "I think everyone's really going to enjoy it.
 We were very much aware that even though the band has lived with the first album and the songs that come with it for quite a while, for everyone else, it's relatively fresh.
 So I felt like it was really important to make this second album somewhat depart from the first one.
 Not a departure musically, I didn't want to go completely left.
 I think it's important to give people more of what they fall in love with."
 After wrapping up their tour with Foo Fighters, The Struts headlined their Body Talks tour, with bands Spirit Animal and White Reaper.
 The band also collaborated with American singer and songwriter Kesha for the remix of their single "Body Talks".
 The Struts premiered the single "Bulletproof Baby" in September, and released their second album Young & Dangerous on 26 October 2018.